mokimokheonpark/Job-Scraper/README.md

 The scraper will then search for job postings on the We Work Remotely website that match your keyword,
 and save the data to a CSV file with the name "{keyword}_jobs_data.csv" in the project directory.

+## Improvements

+This project can be improved with future updates by:

+- Adding support for scraping job postings from other websites, such as Indeed or LinkedIn.
+- Implementing a more advanced filtering system to allow users to narrow down their job search results.

 ## Contributions

 Contributions to the project are welcome!
 If you find any issues or have any suggestions for improvement, feel free to create an issue or a pull request.